pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Abstract

 \section{Abstract}

 We study star formation over $\sim$12~Gyr using \pc, a generative model trained on 26-band photometry of $\sim$420,000 COSMOS2020 galaxies (\textit{Spitzer} IRAC $\mlim < 26$).
 The model learns distributions over 16 stellar population synthesis parameters via score-based diffusion, matching observed colours and magnitudes.
 We use \pc\ to compute the cosmic star formation rate density (SFRD) to $z=3.5$ by directly integrating individual galaxy SFRs.
-The SFRD peaks at $z=1.3 \pm 0.1$, $\Delta z \approx 0.6$ later than \cite{madau14}, with peak value $0.08\pm0.01$ $\mathrm{M}_{\odot}\,\text{yr}^{-1}\,\text{Mpc}^{-3}$.
+The SFRD peaks at $z=1.3 \pm 0.1$, $\Delta z \simeq 0.6$ later than previous canonical estimates, with peak value $0.08\pm0.01$ $\mathrm{M}_{\odot}\,\text{yr}^{-1}\,\text{Mpc}^{-3}$.
 We classify star-forming (SF) and quiescent (Q) galaxies using specific SFR $<10^{-11}$ yr$^{-1}$, comparing with $NUVrJ$ colour selection.
 The sSFR criterion yields up to 20 percent smaller quiescent fractions across $0<z<3.5$, with $NUVrJ$-selected samples contaminated by galaxies with sSFR up to $10^{-9}$ yr$^{-1}$.
-Our sSFR-selected stellar mass function shows a negligible number density of low-mass ($\lesssim10^{9.5}\,\mathrm{M}_\odot$) Q galaxies at $z\sim1$, where colour-selection shows a prominent increase.
-Non-parametric star formation histories around the SFRD peak reveal distinct patterns: SF galaxies show gradually decreasing SFR correlations with lookback time ($r\sim 1$ to $r\sim 0$ over 13 Gyr), implying increasingly stochastic star formation toward early epochs.
+Our sSFR-selected stellar mass function shows a negligible number density of low-mass ($\lesssim10^{9.5}\,\mathrm{M}_\odot$) Q galaxies at $z\simeq1$, where colour-selection shows a prominent increase.
+Non-parametric star formation histories around the SFRD peak reveal distinct patterns: SF galaxies show gradually weakening correlations between their recent and earlier SFRs, implying increasingly stochastic star formation toward early epochs.
 Q galaxies exhibit full correlation ($r>0.95$) during the most recent $\sim$300 Myr, then sharp decorrelation with earlier star-forming epochs, marking clear quenching transitions.
 Massive ($10<\log_{10}(M_*/\mathrm{M}_{\odot})<11$) galaxies quench on a time-scale of $\sim1$~Gyr, with mass assembly concentrated in their first 3.5~Gyr.
 Finally, AGN activity (infrared torus luminosity fraction) peaks as massive ($\sim10^{10.5}\,\mathrm{M}_\odot$) galaxies approach the transition between star-forming and quiescent states, declining sharply once quiescence is established.
 This provides evidence that AGN feedback operates in a critical regime during the $\sim 1$ Gyr quenching transition.